 The modified BEBOP2 is equipped with the open source autopilot system Paparazzi, mainly developed and maintained by the École Nationale de l’Aviation Civile (ENAC), Toulouse, France.
 The Paparazzi autopilot uses the original BEBOP2 inertial measurement unit (IMU), gyro, magnetometer and GPS receiver to sense the aircraft’s attitude and measure the position, heading and climb rate.

-The system has three different control modes.
+The system has two different control modes.
 Mode 1 is STABILIZED and in this mode the aircraft can be flown like a normal RC quadcopter.
-Mode 2 is the ALT-HOLD mode in which the aircraft is keeping a constant altitude when the altitude control is in its neutral position.
-In Mode 3, LOITER, the quadcopter will keep its altitude and position when all controls are in their neutral position.
-In Mode 4 (AUTO) the autopilot controls the aircraft.
+In Mode 2 (AUTO) the autopilot controls the aircraft.

 The Paparazzi autopilot is used by more than 50 registered educational and scientific users all over the world.
 The SUMO system has been operated in numerous field campaigns in different parts of the world.
 About 1000 scientific flights have proven the reliability of this system even under harshest conditions